Fighting For Important Causes In State And Federal Courts

 Institutional sexual assault involves the failure by an agent of the institution to report sexual abuse incidents.
 The common denominator has been that leadership within the institution will not report these criminal acts.
 These cases have also shown the hallmarks of a conspiracy in that concerted efforts are made within the institution to impede reporting of sexual assault.

 The US Department of Education has reported that in the past 70 years about 5-7 percent of public school teachers engaged in sexually abusive behavior with their students.
 According to Stop Educator Sexual Abuse Misconduct & Exploitation (SESAME), sexual abuse in schools is on the rise nationwide with just under 500 educators arrested in 2015.
-SESAME also reports that:

-Have I Been Sexually Abused?
+Have You Been Sexually Abused?

 Sexual abuse occurs when a person is engaged in sexual activities without consent.
 Children cannot give consent.
 Sexual abuse includes a spectrum of activities that range from rape to physically intrusive sexual abuse.
 Physical abuse is also encompassed as a proscribed behavior.